Exclusive: How to Achieve Interoperability Between Polkadot and Bitcoin?By Jul 02, 2019 3 Min Read

 To start off, can you briefly introduce Polkadot to our readers?

-Polkadot attempts to abstract away security and interoperability so that higher level, user-facing applications can focus on building products.
-We think of Polkadot as infrastructure for infrastructure.
-Polkadot is developer facing, and kind of handles the connection between many disparate blockchains, economies and markets.
+Polkadot attempts to abstract away security and interoperability so that a higher level, user-facing applications can focus on building products.
+We think of Polkadot as an infrastructure for infrastructure.
+Polkadot is developer-facing, and kind of handles the connection between many disparate blockchains, economies, and markets.
 You can think of it like the UN or the United States Federal Government, where the countries or states contribute but ultimately have their own fiefdoms and control over how their citizens live.

 Talking about Polkadot, the project of Web 3 Foundation.
 Can you elaborate on what is GRANDPA (GHOST-based Recursive Ancestor Deriving Prefix Agreement) consensus?